Formalizing MLTL Formula Progression in Isabelle/HOL: Formula Progression

 The third key theorem for formula progression informally states that, for a sufficiently long input trace \isasympi, and for a well-defined input formula \isasymphi, \isasympi\ models formula \isasymphi\ if and only if the formula progression of \isasymphi\ over \isasympi\ is logically equivalent to True.
 More precisely, we require (in the first assumption) that all intervals in \isasymphi\ are well-defined, and we require (in the second assumption) that the length of \isasympi\ is at least the \textit{computation length} of the formula (cross-reference \rref{sec:functions}, \cite{DBLP:conf/ifm/ElwingGSTWR23}).
 In Isabelle, we have the following theorem, where \isa{semantic\_equiv} encodes logical equivalence of two MLTL formulas (cross-reference \rref{sec:functions}):

 \begin{isabelle} \theoremthree \end{isabelle}

-While the assumption that all intervals in \isasymphi\ are well-defined can again be viewed as something of a formalization curiosity as it is typically mathematically implicit, the assumption that the length of \isasympi\ is greater than or equal to the computation length of the formula \isasymphi\ is \textit{mathematically crucial} for the correctness of the theorem.
+Here, the assumption that the length of \isasympi\ is greater than or equal to the computation length of the formula \isasymphi\ is \textit{mathematically crucial} for the correctness of the theorem.
 Notably, this assumption was missing in the corresponding theorem in the original source material \cite[Theorem 3]{LR18}; identifying it is a contribution of our formalization.
-Fortunately, adding in this assumption does not affect the practicality of formula progression; in practice, traces are typically long streams of data, so it is not overly restrictive to assume that a trace is sufficiently long.
+Note that this assumption does not affect the practicality of formula progression; in practice, traces are typically long streams of data, so it is not overly restrictive to assume that a trace is sufficiently long.